drew-chen/boundless/docs/understandingTheCode.md

 There's a lot of things working behind the scenes to enable this.
 To detect changes, updating any savable setting, such as whether or not to enable custom submission questions, sets an updated flag to be true.
-We don't compare saved state with unsaved state to compute a value for the updated flag.
+We don't compare the saved state with the unsaved state to compute a value for the updated flag.
 Ie, if original state = 4.
 We add 1, then subtract 1, then updated is set to true even though it's the same as the original state.
-This simplification is just done just because comparing state of every possible setting is computationally expensive and potentially complicated if settings get updated in the future.
+This simplification is done just because comparing the state of every possible setting is computationally expensive and potentially complicated if settings get updated in the future.

 1. To enable save functionally, we pass in a save callback to `DialogConfirmLeave.vue`.
-This save callback is the exact same method used to save to Vuex or the Database that would be used without the dialog's intervention.
+This save callback is the same method used to save to Vuex or the Database that would be used without the dialog's intervention.
 Once the save button is clicked, `DialogConfirmLeave.vue` closes the dialog, awaits the save to be finished, performs any other cleaning up needed (through the onLeave() callback), then finally